Welcome

 The Access Advisory Committee – Gympie Region is a community-based advisory body committed to creating universal access to public facilities for all members of and visitors to the Gympie Region community.

 The Committee acts as an independent voice on access issues within the Gympie Region and is independent of Gympie Regional Council.
 It has addressed hundreds of local access issues since its formation in February 2001.
+The Committee celebrated its 20th birthday in 2021.

 The Committee is auspiced by Cooloola Human Services Network Inc., the peak body for leading the coordination and development of human services in the Gympie Region.